syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/PopulatingItems.md

 # Populating Items

-This section explains how to populate items using radial menu item and item source.
+This section explains how to populate items using the radial menu item and item source.

 ## Using radial menu items

-By passing a collection of [SfRadialMenuItem](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenuItem.html), you can get the view of `SfRadialMenu` control.
-The radial menu item class provides various options such as custom views, font icons, and images to customize the items .
-You can add radial menu items by hierarchy.
+By passing a collection of [SfRadialMenuItems](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenuItem.html), you can get the view of the `SfRadialMenu` control.
+The radial menu item class provides various options such as custom views, font icons, and images to customize the items.
+You can also add radial menu items by hierarchy.

-### Adding outer rim items of radial menu
+### Adding outer rim items of the radial menu

-The following code sample demonstrates how to add the outer rim items of radial menu.
+The following code sample shows how to add the outer rim items of the radial menu.

 {% tabs %}
 {% highlight c# %}